iTwin/itwinjs-core/docs/bis/fundamentals/foundation/element-fundamentals.md

 Elements classes will generally fall into four categories:

 1. The Element can have any or no parents (example: Bolt).
-2. The Element cannot have a parent
+2. The Element cannot have a parent.
 3. The Element can only have a parent of a particular class.
-4. The Element always has a parent, but there is little restraint on the class of the parent (example: Hole)
+4. The Element always has a parent, but there is little restraint on the class of the parent (example: Hole).

 When designing assemblies, care must be taken to avoid double-counting.